 Antigua and Barbuda has long enjoyed low rates of violence and crime.
-Nonetheless, its position as a transit point in the international drug trade and the increased presence of human trafficking activities in the country led to higher levels of gun violence since the 2010s.
-At the same time, it is reported that illegal firearms circulate in the country but there is a lack of clear estimates.[1]
+Nonetheless, the country’s position as a transit point in the international drug trade and the increased presence of human trafficking activities has led to higher levels of gun violence since the 2010s.
+Illegal firearms are also reported to circulate in the country, but exact numbers are unclear due to a lack of reliable estimates.1

-In terms of Weapons and Ammunition Management (WAM), Antigua and Barbuda notably receives assistance from UNLIREC to enhance its stockpile management in armoury facilities.[2]
-It also followed training from INTERPOL on the prevention and combat against firearms crimes and illicit firearms trafficking.[3]
-National regulation on firearms is categorised as restrictive and the country is party to the principal international treaties and protocols on weapons and ammunition.[4]
-Antigua and Barbuda also reports that it implemented stockpile management standards, physical security measures, and sanctions in the event of theft or loss.[5]
+In terms of weapons and ammunition management, Antigua and Barbuda notably receives assistance from the UN Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UNLIREC) to enhance stockpile management in armoury facilities.2 It also received training from the International Criminal Police Organization (INTERPOL) on preventing and combating firearms crimes and illicit firearms trafficking.3 National firearm regulation is considered restrictive.
+The country is party to the principal international treaties and protocols on weapons and ammunition, and has signed and ratified the Arms Trade Treaty.4 Antigua and Barbuda also reports that it has implemented stockpile management standards, physical security measures and sanctions in the event of theft or loss.5

 Launch the country dashboard